Ammar0021/Stream-Scoop/testing.md

 - **Test if any Quality Loss**
 - Test PATH
 - Test Restricted/Private Content
-- Test Live Streams (Live Streams that are Already done, obviously)
+- Test Live Streams (Live Streams that are already done, obviously)
 - Test if works on Shorts